 It was much later in the evening, almost 9 PM when dinner was about to be announced that my mother realized her purse was missing.
 She looked everywhere for it and suddenly remembered that after paying the rickshaw man, she had kept the purse on the seat before settling her sari and getting off the rickshaw.
 She had forgotten to pick up her purse which contained a lot of cash.

 When my father came to know about this, he said that it was too late to look for the rickshaw wallah.
 If my mother had remembered about her purse on entering the cottage, he could have sent the house-help to look for him.
 We all decided that it was best to forget about it.
 Mom felt sad and guilty while sitting for dinner.

-We were just about to begin eating when the door bell rang.
+We were just about to begin eating when the doorbell rang.
 Bharat opened the door and called my mother to see who it was.
-Wonder of wonders, it was the poor old bedraggled rickshaw wallah standing at our entrance with a big smile on his weather – beaten face.
+The wonder of wonders, it was the poor old bedraggled rickshaw wallah standing at our entrance with a big smile on his weather-beaten face.
 He had mummy’s purse in his hand.
 He told her he had gone too far before discovering her purse, that is why he came so late.
 Could he be forgiven for that?

 He knew she must be worried.
 My mom was taken aback by this poor man’s honesty when on opening her purse, she found all the notes intact.
 She wanted to reward the old man but he smiled and said, “Memsaab, I’m poor but not a thief” and went away smiling broadly.

 All of us realized that there was still honesty and goodness in this world!

 PS: Real picture of my mother shopping for vegetables in Darjeeling.

 Write to us with your own inspirational story or an incident which taught you to believe in the goodness of human beings.
 Email us [email protected]